Kyandry/Kyandry/README.md

 - 👋 Hi, I’m @Kyandry
 - 👀 I’m interested in application, UX/UI devlopment and Network Architexture
 - 🌱 I’m currently learning Python, MySQL and Java
-- 💞️ I’m looking to collaborate on anything and everything <3
+- 💞️ I’m looking to collaborate on anything and everythin
 - 📫 How to reach me Email: Kyleandry3@gmail.com

 <!---